CBG vs CBD: What’s the Difference?

 - LEVEL Light’s Out Tablinguals

-We take pride in offering a carefully selected range of high-quality cannabis products that contain CBD.
-Our collection includes dozens of options that are sure to meet your needs and preferences.
+It’s no secret, we take pride in offering a carefully selected range of high-quality cannabis products that contain CBD.
+And our collection includes dozens of options that are sure to meet your needs and preferences.

 Here are just a few of our favorite CBD cannabis products!